 The Big 12 was the biggest victim.
 Nebraska left for the Big Ten, Colorado for the Pac-12 and Missouri and Texas A&M for the SEC.
-Throw in several minor moves across the country and college football looks completely different than it did a decade ago.
+Throw in several minor moves across the country and college football looks completely different than it did 11-years ago.

 The moves were primarily for financial reasons, which is the name of the game these days.
 However, realignment robbed us of the heart and soul of the sport.
 Storied rivalry games with bragging rights on the line were no more and familiar foes became distant memories.